shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 $result = $repository->search($criteria, $context);
 ```

-**Api example request:**
+**API example request:**

-Each entity can also be addressed via api.
-Simple search queries can also be addressed via the corresponding entity routes:
+Each entity can also be accessed via API.
+Simple search queries can also be used via the
+corresponding entity routes:
 * `GET /api/v1/product?offset=0&limit=10`

 Complex queries need to be sent via the `/search` endpoint:
 * `POST /api/v1/search/product`

-The `/search` endpoint allows to provide the whole search `\Shopware\Framework\ORM\Search\Criteria` class via post:
+The `/search` endpoint allows to provide
+the whole search `\Shopware\Framework\ORM\Search\Criteria` class via post:
 ```php
 <?php